- Incredible all-wheel-drive grip and composure

 Did you think the previous GT-R offered unearthly performance?
 The 2015 Nissan GT-R Nismo takes it up a notch, with some added finesse.

-The Nissan GT-R ranks as one of the world's top-performing production cars.
-With a seemingly brutish character that hides a surprising level of capability, and accessible performance—performance that just keeps getting better by the year—it's pretty much a class of one.
+The Nissan GT-R has a seemingly brutish character that hides a surprising level of capability, and accessible performance—performance that just keeps getting better by the year—it's pretty much in a class of one.
+It easily ranks as one of the world's top-performing production cars.

 In its base guise, the GT-R becomes just a little more livable and refined for 2015.
 Meanwhile, with a new top-of-the-line 2015 Nissan GT-R Nismo, power output hits the 600-hp mark.
 Furthermore, the Nismo packs aerodynamic and suspension improvements inherited from GT3 racing should give it better performance than ever before, without making the ride any more jarring.